Cell Phone: (540) 383-4859

 Lisa Schirch is Director of Human Security at the Alliance for Peacebuilding.
 Schirch connects policymakers with global civil society networks, facilitates civil-military dialogue and provides a conflict prevention and peacebuilding lens on current policy issues.
 Schirch is also a Research Professor at the Center for Justice and Peacebuilding at Eastern Mennonite University.

-Schirch is currently working with a global network to write a curriculum on security sector-civil society relations.
+Schirch is currently working with a global network to write a Curriculum on Security Sector and Civil Society Engagement for Human Security.

 A former Fulbright Fellow in East and West Africa, Schirch has conducted conflict assessments and participated in peacebuilding planning alongside local colleagues in over 20 countries in conflict prevention and peacebuilding including Afghanistan, Pakistan, Iraq, Sri Lanka, Indonesia, Kenya, Ghana, and Fiji.
 Schirch has published five books and dozens of chapters and articles on a range of themes including the design and structure of a comprehensive peace process in Afghanistan, civil-military relations, and the role of the media in peacebuilding.